 They were naïve and lonely or were just looking for a bit of momentary excitement in their lives.
 For a critical moment they let off their guards not realising the horrendous consequences that could follow, for them, for their children and for their friends and families.
-The bad thing about this scum is that it is fast – very fast.
+The bad thing about this scam is that it is all happening fast – very fast.
 You can read the blog post here .

 These victims of blackmail on the internet were all intelligent men and women, some with immense life experience.
 As calm, thinking adults they managed to deal with the situation effectively and to my knowledge, have all moved on with their lives.

 The Times article talks about a website that I am very familiar with, “Chatroulette”.
 The site randomly pairs users who can chat by text or by video.
-According to the Times, the site is widely used by teenagers some of whom have fallen victim to the scum.
+According to the Times, the site is widely used by teenagers some of whom have fallen victim to the scam.

 Having witnessed the utter despair experienced by adult victims of sexual blackmail on the internet, I can barely imagine what sort of thoughts will be going in the mind of a child who faces a similar situation, just without the life experience to help them deal with the event effectively.